 Old San Juan, the capital’s historic district, is home to forts and walls that are part of a UNESCO World Heritage Site.
 The cathedral here is one of the oldest in the New World.
 And the streets are lined with colorful Colonial facades, perfect for wandering and snapping photos.

-San Juan is also famous for its many pristine beaches, so be sure to add some beach time to your itinerary for the island!
+San Juan is also famous for its many pristine beaches, so add some beach time to your island itinerary!
 Waterfront resorts also boast ocean-view pools and lounging terraces.

 Ponce, Puerto Rico’s second city, Rincon on the west coast, and the smaller islands of Culebra and Vieques are other popular destinations in Puerto Rico, all boasting beautiful beaches and many outdoor activities.

-While in Puerto Rico, you have to visit a rum factory to taste the many infused rum flavors they offer.
+While in Puerto Rico, you must visit a rum factory to taste the many infused rum flavors they offer.
 Puerto Rico is also where the pina colada was invented, so be sure to sip on one while you are there!

 Saint Croix

 St. Croix is a lush island with verdant rolling hills, deserted beaches, crystal-clear water, and rich culture.
-The island’s natural diversity is stunning, from the dry desert of the eastern island to the lush jungles of the western side.
+The island’s natural diversity is stunning, from the eastern island’s dry desert to the western side’s lush jungles.
 One thing that is the same all around St. Croix is the beautiful blue water that sparkles in the sunlight.
-As the least visited island in the USVI, St. Croix’s beaches are uncrowded and peaceful.
+St. Croix’s beaches are uncrowded and peaceful, and it is the least visited island in the USVI.

 Other than swimming in the perfectly blue Caribbean ocean, there are many other memorable things to do on St. Croix, such as snorkeling with sea turtles, swimming in natural tide pools, eating mouthwatering Rastafarian ital food, and swimming in bioluminescent bays.
 Other highlights of a trip to St. Croix include wandering the Christanstead boardwalk and taking a two-minute ferry to Protestant Cay, a small island where you can snorkel with squid, manta rays, sea turtles, and tropical fish.